 GO THE EXTRA SMILE :)

 Gulf Coast State College has a history of committing volunteer time in our service district of Bay, Gulf, and Franklin Counties.
 In August 2016, the College introduced the Commodores Care campaign to expand our volunteerism efforts.
-Gulf Coast is committed to linking our employees to meaningful volunteer opportunities that support community-driven change with the added benefit of personal and professional development.
+Gulf Coast is committed to linking our employees and students to meaningful volunteer opportunities that support community-driven change with the added benefit of personal and professional development.
+As a volunteer, you can make a difference in our community and in the lives of those around you.

 BAY EDUCATION FOUNDATION TAKE STOCK IN CHILDREN